cdsap/Talaiot/README.md

 ## Other Plugins
 Talaiot is not a new idea.
-There are multiple awesome plugins to use to achieve the same results:
+There are multiple awesome plugins to use to achieve same results:

 * [Gradle Enterprise](https://gradle.com/#): If you are using Gradle Enterprise Talaiot is useless because the aggregation is great and you have the support from Gradle :)